emilynadler/CodingBrain/README.md

 # Semantic ERP Correlates in Processing of the Visual Programming Language ScratchJr

-This repository contains the Preprocessing scripts used for our study examining the neural correlates underlying the processing of ScratchJr in both adults and children.
+This repository contains the Preprocessing scripts used for our study examining the neural correlates underlying the processing of ScratchJr in adults.

 Authors:
 Jason Geller